How Does Under Armour Compete Against Nike and Adidas?

 1. Under Armour’s Position in the Sportswear Industry

-Under Armour started in 1996 with one simple mission: make athletes feel drier and perform better.
+Under Armour was founded in 1996 with a simple mission: help athletes stay dry and perform better.

-While Nike and Adidas focused on lifestyle branding, Under Armour built credibility through technical fabrics and compression gear.
+While Nike and Adidas expanded heavily into lifestyle and fashion branding, Under Armour built credibility through:

-Today, it’s still smaller in global market share — around 2% compared to Nike’s 25% — but it maintains influence in performance-driven segments like basketball, training, and American football.
+Today, Under Armour holds a smaller global market share (around 2%) compared to Nike (approximately 25%), but it remains influential in performance-driven segments like basketball, training, and American football.

-💬 In manufacturing terms, Under Armour’s edge is its focus on function before form — something many big brands lost sight of.
+💬 In manufacturing terms, Under Armour’s edge is function-first design.

 2. Nike vs Adidas vs Under Armour: A Quick Comparison